The Butterfly Effect: Plot

-Evan wakes up in a mental hospital and finds that, in this reality, the journals do not exist and his brain has suffered irreversible damage due to the rigors of time travel.
-At one point, Evan has a conversation with a doctor who reveals that his father had the same abilities before losing the photographs that allowed him to time jump, causing everyone to believe him to be crazy.
-Evan ultimately reaches the conclusion that he and his friends will never have good futures as long as he keeps altering the past.
+Evan awakens in a mental hospital and finds that his journals no longer exist and he has suffered irreversible brain damage due to the rigors of time travel.
+He discovers that his father had the same ability before losing the photographs that allowed him to time travel.
+Evan ultimately reasons that he and his friends will never have good futures as long as he keeps altering the past.

-After escaping the hospital staff and barricading himself in an office, Evan travels back one final time, via the use of an old home movie, to the day he first met Kayleigh.
-He intentionally upsets her so that she and Tommy will choose to live with their mother in a different neighborhood, instead of with their father when they divorce.
-As a result, they are not subjected to a destructive upbringing, do not grow up with Evan, Lenny is never bullied, and all go on to have happy, successful lives.
+After escaping the hospital staff and barricading himself in an office, Evan uses an old home movie to travel back to the day he first met Kayleigh.
+He intentionally upsets her so that she and Tommy choose to live with their mother rather than their father in the wake of their parents' divorce.
+As a result, the siblings are not subjected to a destructive upbringing, and Lenny is never bullied.

 Evan awakens in a college dorm room, where Lenny is his roommate.
-As a test, he asks where Kayleigh is, to which Lenny responds "Who's Kayleigh?"
-Satisfied that his friends' futures are secure, Evan burns his journals and videos to avoid altering the timeline ever again.
+To ensure that his plan worked, he asks where Kayleigh is; Lenny does not know who Evan is referring to.
+Satisfied that his friends' futures are secure, Evan burns his journals and videos to avoid altering the past ever again.

-Eight years later in New York City, Evan exits an office building and passes Kayleigh on the street.
-Despite a brief look towards each other, they both keep walking.
+Eight years later, in New York City, Evan and Kayleigh pass each other on the street, briefly look at each other, and continue walking.

 Director's cut

 The director's cut features a different ending.

-With his brain terribly damaged and aware that he is committed to a psychiatric facility where he will lose access to his time travel ability, Evan makes a desperate attempt to change the timeline by watching a family video, which shows his mother just before she was about to give birth to Evan.
-Evan travels back to that moment and strangles himself in the womb with his umbilical cord so as to prevent the multi-generational curse from continuing, consistent with an added scene where a psychic palm reader tells Evan "you have no lifeline" and that he does "not belong to this world".
+With his brain terribly damaged and aware that he is committed to a psychiatric facility where he will lose access to his time travel ability, Evan makes a desperate attempt to change the timeline by watching a family video, which shows his mother just before she was about to give birth to him.
+He travels back to that moment and strangles himself in the womb with his umbilical cord so as to prevent the multi-generational curse from continuing, consistent with an added scene where a psychic palm reader tells Evan "you have no lifeline" and that he does "not belong to this world".
 Kayleigh is then seen as a child in the new timeline having chosen to live with her mother instead of her father, and a montage suggests that the lives of the other childhood characters have become loving and less tragic.